Skip to contents

 Details

 Conservation planning problems involve making decisions on planning units.
 These decisions are then associated with actions (e.g., turning a planning unit into a protected area).
 Only a single decision should be added to a problem() object.
-Note that if multiple decisions are added to an object, then the last one to be added will be used.
+Note that if multiple decisions are added to an object, then the last one to be added will be used during optimization.
+Also, if no decision is added to a problem(), then this decision will be used by default.

 See also